AJohnstone2007/ART/old/gtb/README.md

 #### Important - compiler warnings

 GTB assumes that pointers and integers are the same size.
-On 64-bit architectures (such as modern Intel based PCs) this assumption is not valid. g++ will issue warnings in such cases.
-The solution on Windows at least is to compile using a 32-bit compiler such as mingw32.
+This is not the case for 64-bit binaries.
+A solution is to compile using a 32-bit compiler such as mingw32.

-The GTB code also casts mutable arrays of characters to strings, and has some code that triggers dataflow analyser warnings in later versions of gcc; hence the `permissive` and `no-write-strings` options above.
+The GTB code also casts mutable arrays of characters to strings, and has some code that triggers dataflow analyser warnings in later versions of gcc; these warning scan be ignored, hence the `permissive` and `no-write-strings` options above.

 ## Using GTB